Download our new CCPA Guide for Staffing & Recruitment

 Bias auditing is an effective way to stress-test whether proxy signals for protected characteristics are influencing outcomes.

-How does Jack & Jill stress-test with bias auditing?
+Jack & Jill stress-test with AI bias auditing

 As part of becoming a Warden Assured platform, Jack & Jill implements a dual-bias testing methodology.
 This means the system is evaluated using two complementary statistical techniques, disparate impact analysis and counterfactual testing.